The MGA With An Attitude

 WHEEL PAINT for the MGA - PT-104

-As for any paint job, the end result is highly dependent on initial cleaning, surface preparation, and a good primer.
-I wouldn't recommend using spray on lacquer from an aerosol can, as it is suseptible to attack by cleaning solvents.
+As with any paint job, the end result is highly dependent on initial cleaning, surface preparation, and a good primer.
+I wouldn't recommend using spray on lacquer from an aerosol can, as it is susceptible to attack by cleaning solvents.
 Ordinary enamel works okay, but takes some time to dry and cure.
 For better toughness you might use acrylic enamel with a catalyzing hardener, the same stuff that's common and good for painting the car body.
 Tougher yet might be two part epoxy urethane enamel.
 For the ultimate restoration (and a little more money), it is getting more popular to use baked on powder coat paint.
 Eastwood now has the proper powder color for the wheels.
 Dupli-Color also has a product called High Performance Wheel Coating which is a tough acrylic enamel formula and gives a very original color match.

 With my original restoration I used "Steel-It" for the finish coat on the wheels.
 This is a single part air cure urethane epoxy spray paint with stainless steel pigment.
 It's a little darker gray like stainless steel, but tough as nails.
 It is also a PITA to work with because the SS pigment tends to settle out in the can during storage.
 If not thoroughly mixed prior to "attempted" spraying it will clog the spray nozzle badly.